 You’ll officially enter the third trimester by the end of week 27.
 You don’t have much longer to go.
 More than half of twin pregnancies are delivered by 37 weeks.
 If you work outside of the home, talk to your doctor about their recommendations for when you should stop working and try to plan your work leave accordingly.

 By the conclusion of the second trimester, your baby has grown large enough for you to experience physical changes related to their size.
-Common symptoms awaiting you in the third trimester include:
+Common symptoms awaiting you in the third trimester and may begin during week 27 include:

 - shortness of breath

 - swelling of the ankles, fingers, or face

 - trouble sleeping

 You may also be experiencing leg cramps or restless leg syndrome, which affect more than a quarter of pregnant women, according to a study in the Journal of Midwifery and Women’s Health.
 The study reports that sleep disturbances can cause you to be excessively sleepy during the day, less productive, unable to concentrate, and irritable.

 Exercise can help you sleep better and feel more energized.
 Remember to always check with your healthcare provider before starting a new exercise routine in pregnancy.
 Eating a healthy, balanced diet (while taking your prenatal vitamins) can also improve your energy levels.

 Things to do this week for a healthy pregnancy

 It’s possible that your energy levels are still high at week 27 and that you are trying to maximize your time before baby.
 Or you may be struggling to get enough rest as your body adapts to your baby’s increasing size and the symptoms of pregnancy take their toll.
 No matter how you feel, prioritizing rest will help your outlook as you move along into the third trimester.

 Try some techniques to improve your sleep and decrease physical and emotional strain.
 Here are some tips to improve your sleep: